-The Vermont Agency of Transportation (VTrans) is updating the Vermont Freight Plan and concurrently updating the Vermont Rail Plan.
-These updates are closely related by the importance of freight moved by rail.
+VTrans has updated the Vermont Freight Plan and submitted it for review by the Federal Highway Administration (FHWA).
+This work is coordinated with the 2021 Vermont Rail Plan.
+These plans are related by the importance of freight moved by rail.

 Newsletters and Outreach Material

 - Freight Forum #2 - August 11, 2021 (presentation slide deck)

 - Freight Plan Advisory Committee Meeting - June 09, 2021 (video) (presentation slide deck)

 - Freight Forum #1 – May 6, 2021 (video) (presentation slide deck)